| | | | | |

-I’ve been racing with VR since I bought my first headset: the Valve Index.
-VR is an entirely different experience from racing with triple monitors.
-For me, I’m drawn to VR when I feel like a break from monitors.
-Perhaps most importantly, I tend to switch to VR when I have a Motorsport race coming up.
+I’ve been racing in VR since the original Valve Index.
+It’s a different experience to racing on monitors, and I’m drawn to it when I want a break from triples.
+More than anything, I tend to switch to VR when I have a real motorsport race coming up – the depth perception practice transfers in ways flat screens just can’t replicate.

 VR is so much more immersive than monitors.
 In a race, you look left and there’s a competitor car alongside you.
 You can fully focus on the track ahead.
 The experience is like you’re actually sitting in the cockpit of your car.
 You’re fully immersed in the sim racing environment – it’s the most realistic way to go sim racing.
 VR can be amazing in the sim.

-In my article, I’m going to take a look at device compatibility, display quality (resolution, refresh), FOV (the width of the available display measured in degrees), tracking technology and “softer” variables such as comfort, weight, ease of setup and so on.
+Below I cover compatibility, display quality (resolution, refresh), FOV (the width of the available display measured in degrees), tracking technology and the softer variables that matter just as much for sim racing: comfort, weight, ease of setup, and the per-headset trade-offs.

 There are a lot of things to consider before you buy.

 Every VR headset comes with its pros and cons.
-Don’t fall for the old “which is better” trick when it comes to resolution and maximum refresh rate as there are many more things to take into account before you buy.
+Don’t fall for the old “which is better” trick on resolution and maximum refresh rate as there are many more things to take into account before you buy.

 Things that can start to become a problem after the novelty of a new VR headset wears off include:

-- The Headset loses charge (Pimax Crystal has an onboard battery) and requires a lengthy recharge
+• The Headset loses charge (Pimax Crystal has an onboard battery, and I added a battery to the Meta Quest 3)

 Clearly, VR has advantages, but as my list shows above, there’s always a small cost with modern headsets.
-If you’re new to sim racing and you’re not sure if VR is right for you, read this article comparing triple monitors vs VR headsets.
+If you’re new to sim racing and you’re not sure if VR is right for you, read this article comparing triple monitors vs VR headsets – and if the verdict steers you toward triples, my triple monitors 1080p vs 1440p decision guide takes the next step into resolution and GPU bands.

 I’m going to take a look at the main features and components that do all the “heavy lifting” on a VR headset, using my Pimax Crystal as an example.

-Display: In the Pimax Crystal, a combination of Mini-LED and QLED panels run at 2880×2880 pixels per eye.
+Display: In the Pimax Crystal, a combination of Mini-LED and QLED panels run at 2880×2880 pixels per eye with refresh rates of 72Hz, 90Hz, or 120Hz.
 This is considered a very high resolution for a gaming VR headset – the Crystal operating at full refresh at this resolution, will stretch the limits of most home gaming PCs.
-The newer Crystal Light offers QLED technology at the same resolution of 2880 x 2880 per eye.
+The newer Crystal Light offers QLED technology at the same resolution of 2880 x 2880 per eye with the same refresh rate options (72/90/120Hz).

 Lenses: VR headsets use specially designed lenses to focus and magnify the display for each eye.
-The Pimax Crystal features aspheric glass lenses, which provide a wide maximum field of view (FOV) of up to 125°.
-Some VR headsets support prescription lenses meaning you don’t have to worry about issues with short or long-sightedness.
+The Pimax Crystal features aspheric glass lenses, which provide a wide maximum field of view (FOV) of up to 125° for the standard 35 PPD (pixels per degree) lenses.
+There’s an optional set of wider FOV lenses that increase the field of view to up to 140°.
+Some VR headsets support prescription lenses, meaning you don’t have to worry about issues with short or long-sightedness.
+This includes the Pimax Crystal Super, which you can read more about here.

 The Crystal and Varjo Aero also feature “auto IPD” (Interpupillary distance) adjustment.
 Put simply, the headset’s lenses automatically align with your pupils.
 This improves the clarity of the image and helps with minimising eye strain.
 As a feature, the automated nature of IPD adjustment is quite new.
 I had to manually adjust IPD with my Valve Index, just a few years ago.
 The Crystal Light does not feature auto IPD.